 A home inspection is a professional service that aides in determining the current condition of your home’s major systems, based on a visual, physical inspection of accessible features.
-It does not focus on building code or design issues but on the function of your home.
+A home inspection does not focus on building code, decore, or design issues but on the function of your home.

 Please note that the State of California does not issue a Home Inspector License.
 The service should be provided by a Certified Professional Home Inspector.

 Inspections are usually performed during a real estate transaction, but may be done anytime.
 We recommend that your home be inspected at least once every 2-4 years to help you keep up with your home’s maintenance.

 Your home inspection will show how your home performs under normal conditions, at the time of your inspection.

 What Components Are Included?